 From every angle - the animal, the human and the environment - leather production invisibly exploits and takes advantage.
 What we cannot see does not happen, or so the saying goes.
 Leather, amongst other modern industries by its very nature as a capitalistic enterprise, is always looking for the shortcut.

 Humans enslave, mass-farm and kill animals for efficiency and profit.
-Leather businesses in the Western world milk weak labour laws and take advantage of being able to employ cheap labour in the East.
-Low pay, low safety standards and child labor are oftentimes completely invisible in the leather industry
+Leather businesses in the Western world benefit from weak labour laws and take advantage of being able to employ cheap labour in the East.
+Low pay, low safety standards and child labour are oftentimes completely invisible in the leather industry

 We can do much better and ethical answers are beginning to soar, we just need to increase awareness of what making a product like leather truly means.